thesolelane/wallet-buddhi-portal/replit.md

-# Wallet Buddhi - Replit Project Guide
+# Wallet Buddhi Portal - Web Management Interface

+> **IMPORTANT**: This repository contains the **PORTAL** (web management interface), NOT the mobile app or other components.

 ## Overview

-Wallet Buddhi is the central management portal for a tiered Solana wallet protection system.
+This is the **Wallet Buddhi Portal** - the central web-based management interface for the tiered Solana wallet protection system.
 This is where the magic happens - custom wallet assignment, tier upgrades, and arbitrage wallet management for Solana users.

 **Portal Functions:**
 - **Custom Wallet Assignment**: Users get personalized Solana Name Service subdomains (xxxx.wbuddhi.sol)